whiteducksoftware/dapr-demo/README.md

 ### Run in self-hosted mode using cloud components

 Start the services in the following order and wait until you see `You're up and running!
-Both Dapr and your app logs will appear here.` as output before starting the next service.
+Both Dapr and your app logs will appear here.` as an output before starting the next service.

-#### Start the notificationservice using cloud components
+#### Start the Notification Service using cloud components

 If you are on Windows or if you have PowerShell Core installed, you can use the `run-notification-service.ps1` to start the application: